cachilders/forge/README.md

 Transport is controlled by K3, and K1 + K3 lets you stop and flush the player roll.
 Speaking of K1 combos, there are some immediate controls for fine-tuning the oscilloscope.
 K1 + ENC1 adjusts the sample frequency.
 K1 + ENC2/3 trims the legroom and headroom respectively.
 Most everything else can be controlled by parameters.

-A note on the crow outputs.
-They're disabled initially, but should you use them: 2 and 4 are gates.
+A note on the crow outputs: they're disabled initially, but should you use them, 2 and 4 are gates.
 1 is a frequency derived from the MIDI note created by the generator (quantized or unquantized per param).
 3 is the raw frequency of the graph intersection, optionally offset to be unipolar.

 That's it.
 The rest is for exploration.
 I hope it's all smooth sailing, but bug reports and feature requests are welcome.